 The commenters object to the statement in the draft SEIR that the financial feasibility of the reduced density alternative is unknown.
-One comment provides Related California's proposal for 680 units in response, which that was submitted in response to the original SFPUC request for qualifications for development of the project site (the proposal is included in its entirety in RTC Attachment B).
+One comment provides Related California's proposal for 680 units that was submitted in response to the original SFPUC request for proposals for development of the project site (the proposal is included in its entirety in RTC Attachment B).